d-khan/cpp/overview_of_programming_language.md

 - A computer system has two components: hardware and software.

-The central processing unit (CPU) and the main memory are examples of hardware components.
+- The central processing unit (CPU) and the main memory are examples of hardware components.

-All programs must be brought into main memory before they can be executed.
+- All programs must be brought into main memory before they can be executed.

-When the power is switched off, everything in the main memory is lost.
+- When the power is switched off, everything in the main memory is lost.

-Secondary storage provides permanent storage for information.
+- Secondary storage provides permanent storage for information.
 Hard disks, flash drives, and CD-ROMs are examples of secondary storage.

-Input to the computer is done via an input device.
+- Input to the computer is done via an input device.
 Two common input devices are the keyboard and the mouse.

-The computer sends its output to an output device, such as the computer screen or a printer.
+- The computer sends its output to an output device, such as the computer screen or a printer.

-Software are programs run by the computer.
+- Software are programs run by the computer.

-The operating system handles the overall activity of the computer and provides services.
+- The operating system handles the overall activity of the computer and provides services.

-The most basic language of a computer is a sequence of 0s and 1s called machine language.
+- The most basic language of a computer is a sequence of 0s and 1s called machine language.
 Every computer directly understands its own machine language.

-A bit is a binary digit, 0 or 1.
+- A bit is a binary digit, 0 or 1.

-A byte is a sequence of eight bits.
+- A byte is a sequence of eight bits.

-A sequence of 0s and 1s is referred to as a binary code or a binary number.
+- A sequence of 0s and 1s is referred to as a binary code or a binary number.

-One kilobyte (KB) is
- bytes; one megabyte (MB) is
- bytes; one gigabyte (GB) is
- bytes; one terabyte (TB) is
- bytes; one petabyte (PB) is
- bytes; one exabyte (EB) is
- bytes; and one zettabyte (ZB) is bytes.

-Assembly language uses easy-to-remember instructions called mnemonics.
+- Assembly language uses easy-to-remember instructions called mnemonics.

-Assemblers are programs that translate a program written in assembly language into machine language.
+- Assemblers are programs that translate a program written in assembly language into machine language.

-Compilers are programs that translate a program written in a high-level language into machine code, called object code.
+- Compilers are programs that translate a program written in a high-level language into machine code, called object code.

-A linker links the object code with other programs provided by the integrated development environment (IDE) and used in the program to produce executable code.
+- A linker links the object code with other programs provided by the integrated development environment (IDE) and used in the program to produce executable code.

-Typically, six steps are needed to execute a C++ program: edit, preprocess, compile, link, load, and execute.
+- Typically, six steps are needed to execute a C++ program: edit, preprocess, compile, link, load, and execute.

-A loader transfers executable code into main memory.
+- A loader transfers executable code into main memory.

-An algorithm is a step-by-step problem-solving process in which a solution is arrived at in a finite amount of time.
+- An algorithm is a step-by-step problem-solving process in which a solution is arrived at in a finite amount of time.

-The problem-solving process has three steps: analyze the problem and design an algorithm, implement the algorithm in a programming language, and maintain the program.
+- The problem-solving process has three steps: analyze the problem and design an algorithm, implement the algorithm in a programming language, and maintain the program.

-In structured design, a problem is divided into smaller subproblems.
+- In structured design, a problem is divided into smaller subproblems.
 Each subproblem is solved, and the solutions to all of the subproblems are then combined to solve the problem.

-In object-oriented design (OOD), a program is a collection of interacting objects.
+- In object-oriented design (OOD), a program is a collection of interacting objects.

-An object consists of data and operations on that data.
+- An object consists of data and operations on that data.

-The ANSI/ISO Standard C++ syntax was approved in mid-1998.
+- The ANSI/ISO Standard C++ syntax was approved in mid-1998.

 The second standard of C++, C++11, was approved in 2011.
 C++14 was approved in 2014.